eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

     cmake --version
     ```

-To install the remaining tools:
+To install the remaining tool:

 1. Install [Atmel Studio 7](https://www.microchip.com/mplab/avr-support/atmel-studio-7).
 Atmel Studio is a device development environment that includes the tools to program and flash program the Microchip E54.
 For this tutorial, you use Atmel Studio only to flash the Microchip E54.
 The installation takes several minutes, and prompts you several times to approve installation of components.